twrightsman/GRZ_QC_Workflow/docs/usage.md

 or with a samplesheet

-`--submission_basepath` and `--genome` for broader use
+`--input` and `--genome` for broader use

 ## Samplesheet input

-You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
+You will need to create a _samplesheet_ with information about the samples you would like to analyse before running the pipeline.
 Use this parameter to specify its location.
-The samplesheet requires the following columns `sample`,`labDataName`,`libraryType`,`sequenceSubtype`,`genomicStudySubtype`,`fastq_1`,`fastq_2`,`bed_file`.
-The pipeline will auto-detect whether a sample is single- or paired-end using the information provided in the samplesheet.
+The pipeline will auto-detect whether a sample is single- or paired-end or running with aligned reads using the information provided in the samplesheet.

 You will need to give `--genome` for either "GRCh37" or"GRCh38" when using samplesheet as input.